-When a visitor signs in, they will provide their email address and/or phone number.
-The visitor will receive an email or SMS with instructions on how to access your Wi-Fi.
+When a visitor signs in, they will receive an email or SMS with instructions on how to access your Wi-Fi.

-When they follow the instructions in the email or SMS, they will be directed to the Envoy-hosted splash page.
-There, they’ll enter the password and will connect to Wi-Fi.
+When they follow the instructions in the email or SMS, they will be directed to the Wi-Fi network where they can use their credentials to gain access.

 Meraki AP assigned (NAT mode)